 The cornerstone was laid in 1909 and the building was dedicated on Easter Sunday, March 27, 1910, with three worship services.
 The parsonage next door was purchased in 1913 for $4,000 and the church was “splendidly renovated” in 1916.A new boiler was installed in 1922 and the organ a year later.

-These were mostly boom years for Walker Church.
-At the height of the Roaring Twenties, 1927, membership hit a peak of 649 with Sunday school enrollment of 500.
+At the height of the Roaring Twenties in 1927, membership hit a peak of 649 with Sunday school enrollment of 500.
 (Where did they all fit in?)
 It was growing into a typical revival-tinged church of mid-20th century America with a Men’s Club, Women’s Foreign Missionary Society, Ladies Aid Society, the Standard Bearers missionary youth group, Boy Scouts, Cub Scouts, Camp Fire Girls and a young couples club.
 Doughnut sales and quilting parties complemented the Sunday collection plates.

 Music, then as now, was at the heart of Walker’s worship and outreach.
 Walker’s 50-voice choir was known throughout Minnesota, and its annual choral club concerts featured hymns, operatic pieces and “Negro Spirituals.”
 The concert programs always invited attendees to return and hear the choir on Sunday mornings.

-The church’s numbers and finances ebbed and flowed over that time.
+Amid the Great Depression, the church’s numbers and finances ebbed and flowed.
 The building was nearly sold in 1942 despite membership of 284.
-Pastor Walter Pilgrim (who attended the 1986 centennial as an octogenarian) took a reduced salary of $1,600 and brought in a week of visitation evangelism to pull the church through.
+Pastor Walter Pilgrim (who attended the 1986 centennial as an octogenarian) took a reduced salary of $1,600 and brought in visiting evangelists to pull the church through.
 By 1959, membership was back up to 422 and a Golden Anniversary booklet pronounced the past mere “preparation for the work of God here greater than we can think or ask.”

 A Phoenix from the Ashes